WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/sdp.md

 - ***CP*** - This is a plan we all have agreed upon and a plan that we have already implemented for the couple of assignments.
 We haven't had any issues yet as all of our members spend a lot of time on campus everyday so it's not difficult to stick to our plan.

 - ***PM*** - We planned our deadlines around what we believe to be the worst case-scenario.
 We agreed that with our teams given skill sets, we should be able to successfully finish everything before our given deadlines in the gannt chart.
 To be safe we gave a bit of extra time for each deadline.

+### Change Log after 10/7/2024
+1. After discussion on 10/15/2024, our team decided some dates needed to be moved back based on HTML/CSS not being ready.
+Our team member was frank and due to midterms, the days have to be moved.
+We settled on moving the due date of 10/21/2024 to 10/28/2024 for HTML/CSS to be completed.
+2. Due to change in HTML due date, the business logic and crud operations due dates were pushed back from 10/30/2024 to 11/4/2024.
+Back end team can work around some of the HTML not being complete, but still reliant on that to properly code.
+3. Reports pushed back 4 days from due date of 11/4/2024 to 11/8/2024.
+This cascades from resources from team not being available until backend code is complete.